Nicolas-Campo-Loewe/Simple-atom-interaction-simulator/README.md

 Adjust variables in "chemistry.py" and "physics.py"

 HOW TO RUN?
-- Dork the repository and run "main.py" on your terminal
+- Fork the repository and run "main.py" on your terminal